 Coca-Cola (KO) is now available to invest in at Loyal3 with no fees.
 Because of this new platform, I no longer endorse the KO Computershare DRIP where the fees are too high.
 Click the link below to learn more about Loyal3.
 I’ve also written extensively about the no-fee brokerage here and here.

 Thanks to all who read and shared my recent post CVX and How I Got Started Dividend Investing.
 The response and feedback was tremendous.
-Because of the response, I have decided to write about my second oldest holding, Coca-Cola (Symbol: KO).
+Because of the response, I have decided to write about another successful investment, buying and holding Coca-Cola (KO).
 Anyone reading this blog has probably read quite a few articles already about KO, and may even own some shares themselves.
 But since a lot of my readers are relatively new to investing, I thought I would share my long-term and successful KO buy and hold strategy to help remind you why dividend growth investors invest the way we do.

 As I do with all of my dividend reinvestment plan (DRIP) holdings, I have kept meticulous records of KO.
 I am sharing my records with you here so you can look at the progress of my investment over time.

 Summary of DRIP Investment (keep reading below)